 Knowing how to convince someone you are talking to can be a very useful skill.
 The need to convince someone of your right can arise in every sphere of life: from family conflicts and relationship arguments to business negotiations.

 The ancient art of persuasion now is more popular by the terms NLP (neuro-linguistic programming), which is a general approach to communication and self-improvement, and covert hypnosis (conversational hypnosis), which is an ability to influence other people’s unconscious mind.

 If you are not familiar with this topic, ask questions that show that the conversation has interested you.
 If you are bored, try to catch hold of some phrase, after which it will be possible to turn the conversation to an important topic for you.

-If the person you are talking to is smart and insightful, just ask him what he thinks of this version of events.
+If the person you are talking to is smart and insightful, just ask them what they think of this version of events.
 At the same time, list those advantages that are obvious to you, but do it softly and gently, especially when you know that the person initially is a supporter of another option.

 If you want to know how to convince them in your point of view, start looking for common ground – something that you both agree on.
-Stress that you have a lot in common.
-Then, if the opponent does not agree immediately, at least he will have a friendly attitude to you, and you will have a chance to subsequently reach a compromise.
+Emphasize that you have a lot in common.
+Then, if the opponent does not agree immediately, at least they will have a friendly attitude to you, and you will have a chance to subsequently reach a compromise.

 “If you go fishing, you do not put your favorite raspberry jam on the hook, but you put what fish likes“.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.